Toei 5300 series

-The Toei 5300 series (都営5300形, Toei 5300-gata) was an electric multiple unit (EMU) train type operated by Tokyo Metropolitan Bureau of Transportation (Toei) on the Toei Asakusa Line in Tokyo, Japan.
+The Toei 5300 series (都営5300形, Toei 5300-gata) was an electric multiple unit (EMU) train type operated by Tokyo Metropolitan Bureau of Transportation (Toei) on the Toei Asakusa Line and associated through services in Tokyo, Japan.
 A total of 27 eight-car trainsets (216 vehicles) were built between 1990 and 1998 by Kawasaki Heavy Industries, Nippon Sharyo, Kinki Sharyo, and Hitachi.

-The train type was introduced into service on 31 March 1991 following the introduction of Hokuso Kodan Line inter-running services, and to replace the 5000 series trainsets that had been used on the Asakusa Line since its inception in 1960.
-The 5300 series was withdrawn between 2018 and 2023 following the introduction of new 5500 series trainsets.
+The train type was introduced into service on 31 March 1991 following the introduction of Hokuso Kodan Line through services, and to replace the 5000 series trainsets that had been used on the Asakusa Line since its inception in 1960.
+The 5300 series was withdrawn between 2018 and February 2023 following the introduction of new 5500 series trainsets.